daniellaera/spring-blog-app/README.md

-# Project Name
+# Spring Blog Application

-A description of your Spring Boot application, explaining its purpose and key features.
+This Spring Boot application serves as a blog platform, allowing users to create, read, update, and delete blog posts.
+Key features include user authentication, post categorization, and support for database migrations.

 ## Table of Contents